-After giving effect to the application of proceeds to reduce principal amounts outstanding under our Operating Partnership's variable-rate Merger Credit Facilities, the pro forma adjustment to interest expense resulting from the issuance of these senior notes is \$8.1 million for the year ended December 31, 2004.
-If the variable interest rate used to calculate the reduction in interest expense associated with the repayment of amounts outstanding under the Merger Credit Facilities were 1⁄2% higher, the pro forma adjustment to interest expense would have been \$6.3 million for the year ended December 31, 2004.
-Enterprise's condensed consolidated historical balance sheet at September 30, 2005 already reflects this transaction; therefore, no pro forma adjustment is required.
+After giving effect to the application of proceeds to reduce principal amounts outstanding under our Operating Partnership's variable-interest rate Merger Credit Facilities, the pro forma adjustment to interest expense resulting from the issuance of these senior notes is \$21.2 million for the year ended December 31, 2004.
+If the variable-rates used to calculate the reduction in interest expense associated with the repayment of amounts outstanding under the Merger Credit Facilities were 1/8% higher, the pro forma adjustment to interest expense would have been \$19.3 million for the year ended December 31, 2004.
+Enterprise's March 31, 2005 condensed consolidated historical balance sheet already reflects this transaction; therefore, no pro forma adjustment is required.

-(f) During 2004, our Operating Partnership entered into eight forward-starting interest rate swap transactions in anticipation of financing activities associated with closing the GulfTerra Merger transactions.
+(f) Our Operating Partnership entered into eight forward-starting interest rate swap transactions during 2004 having an aggregate notional amount of \$2 billion in anticipation of financing activities associated with closing the GulfTerra Merger.
 The Operating Partnership's purpose in entering into these transactions was to effectively hedge the underlying U.S. treasury rate related to its expected issuance of \$2 billion of fixed-rate debt.
 On October 4, 2004, the Operating Partnership issued \$2 billion of senior unsecured notes in a private offering (see Note (e)).
 Each of the forward starting swaps was designated as a cash flow hedge in accordance with applicable accounting guidance.

 In April 2004, the Operating Partnership elected to terminate the initial four forward-starting swaps in order to manage and maximize the value of the swaps and to reduce future debt service costs.
-As a result, it received \$104.5 million in cash from the counterparties.
-In September 2004, the remaining four swaps were settled resulting in an \$85.1 million payment to the counterparties.
-The net gain of \$19.4 million from these eight swaps was recorded in accumulated other comprehensive income and will be amortized to earnings over the life of the associated debt as a reduction in interest expense and accumulated other comprehensive income.
+As a result, we received \$104.5 million in cash from the counterparties.
+In September 2004, the Operating Partnership settled the remaining four swaps resulting in an \$85.1 million payment to the counterparties.
+The net gain of \$19.4 million from these settlements was recorded in Accumulated Other Comprehensive Income and will be amortized over the life of the associated debt as a reduction in interest expense and Accumulated Other Comprehensive Income.
 The pro forma amortization of this gain reduced interest expense by \$3 million for the year ended December 31, 2004.
-No pro forma adjustment to the condensed consolidated balance sheet of Enterprise at September 30, 2005 is required.
+No pro forma adjustment to the condensed consolidated balance sheet is required.